NoNotNotes/Yuubi/NoNotNotes/CMPA/FINALS.md

 	- **Polyarthritis**: inflammation
 	- **Subcutaneous Nodules**
 	- **Erythematous Marginatum**
-2. **Mitral Valve Stenosis**: damage to the mitral valve from GAHBS.
+2. **Mitral Valve Stenosis**: damage to the mitral valve from GAHBS, initially starting from mitral valve prolapse.
 Left ventricular hypertrophy occurs for compensation.
 This backs up to the left atrium and pulmonary circulation, resulting in LSCHF.
 Crackles and moist coughing occurs from pulmonary edema.
 	- Lanoxin (Digitalis) increases heart contraction, while decreasing heart rate.
-This results in bradycardia. **Do not administer Lanoxin if heart rate is less than (adult) 100 (infant), 90 (toddler, 80 (preschooler), 70 (school-age), 60 bpm (adolescent/adult)**.
+This results in bradycardia. **Do not administer Lanoxin if heart rate is less than (adult) 100 (infant), 90 (toddler), 80 (preschooler), 70 (school-age), 60 bpm (adolescent/adult)**.
 Decreased cerebral perfusion alters LOC.
 ### Nursing Management
 1. **Fever**, **Pain** (polyarthritis), **Inflammation**, **Thrombotic Formation**
 	- **Aspirin** fulfills all of these problems within a child (antipyretic, analgesic, antiinflammatory effect, thrombolytic effect).
 The main purpose is for its antiinflammatory effect on polyarthritis.